maxmind/geoip-api-c/README.md

 GeoIP_open("/path/to/GeoIP.dat", GEOIP_MEMORY_CACHE | GEOIP_CHECK_CACHE);
 ```

-By default, the city name is returned in iso-8859-1 charset.
-To obtain the
+By default, the city name is returned in the ISO-8859-1 charset.
+To obtain
-city name in utf8 instead, run:
+the city name in UTF-8 instead, run:

 ```c
 GeoIP_set_charset(gi, GEOIP_CHARSET_UTF8);
 ```

 To get the netmask of the netblock of the last lookup, use
-`GeoIP_last_netblock(gi)`.
+`GeoIP_last_netmask(gi)`.

 ## Examples ##